shinsenter/defer.js/README.md

 ## One more thing

-I added Wordpress demo of using defer.js.
+I added WordPress demo of using defer.js.

 You should open both of demo links in Private Mode, or make sure browser cache were cleared before the tests.